Mahalakshmi-SK/maha_repo/README.md

 # maha_repo
-This is my first repo
+This is my first Git Repository.
+Author-Mahalakshmi SK